Avoiding parking fines

 There are a large number of workplaces and specialist facilities located within Hobart.

-While we appreciate that business meetings can run over time and medical practitioners can regularly run behind schedule, these delays can be reasonably anticipated so you need to allow extra time when visiting the city for these reasons.
+Business meetings can run over time, and medical practitioners regularly run behind schedule.
+These delays can be reasonably anticipated.
+Allow extra time when visiting the city for these reasons.

-Appointments or meetings that run over time are not considered by the City of Hobart to be a valid reason for the withdrawal of a parking infringement notice.
+Appointments or meetings running over time are not valid reasons for the withdrawal of a parking fine.

 The three multi-storey car parks offer 60 minutes of free parking with no maximum time limit.

-If you use the EasyPark app you can top up your parking session without having to go back to your car if you have not already paid for the maximum time allowed.
-Remember however, you can only stay for as long as the parking sign allows.
+If you use the EasyPark app you can add extra time to your parking without going back to your car.
+This only applies if you have not already paid for the maximum time allowed.
+Remember you can only stay for as long as the parking sign allows.

-Go to the EasyPark website for more information or to register and sign up.
+Go to the EasyPark website for more information.